JBroks/Billie_Eilish_Website/README.md

 In my project I was aiming to achieve tidy and well structured design, while providing all essential information.

 In order to create a stylish and modern look I used the following three colors in my design: off-white (`#f5f5f5`), black (`#010101`), and silver (`#acacac`).
-White-silver-black color scheme also harmonises well with artist's cover artwork and photos.
+White-silver-black color scheme also harmonizes well with artist's cover artwork and photos.

 ### Target Audience

 This website aims to attract Billie Eilish's fans and people that would like to learn more about a total music output of the artist.
-It also provides means to contact the artist by any user whou would like to e.g. invite her to participate / hire her for an event that they are organising.
+It also provides means to contact the artist by any user who would like to e.g. invite her to participate / hire her for an event that they are organising.

 The main objective of this project is to create a page that will provide an access to a useful information about the artist (creative work i.e. music and videos, photos, events, newsletter subscription) and enable its user to contact the artist and / or follow her on social media.
 The project promotes the artist and her work and inform its user about other sources that enable them to attain more information (i.e. social media, ticket vendors websites, links to purchase and stream music).